 Ask any Travelling Foodie what their dream food destination is, and you’ll most likely hear Japan at the top of the list.
-It definitely was for me so I was ecstatic to go earlier this year when I visited Tokyo, Osaka and Kyoto.
+And with over 160,000 restaurants, how do you decide where to eat in Tokyo?

 Japan’s Capital and one of 47 prefectures, Tokyo is such a bustling metropolitan area.
 Did you know?
 Tokyo is actually the world’s most populated city with over 38 million in population.

 Though I’ve been to Japan as a kid (less than 10 years old), I consider this my first official trip.
 When I food trip in a destination, I try to hit as many places as I can at a reasonable level.